 In an interview, Larry shares his thoughts on running robust clinical trials, what it’s like to be part of an “unblinding” and how he feels about joining Roche just before the pandemic hit.

-It's tempting to say there's nothing normal about conducting a trial in COVID-19 times, but that's not true.
+It's tempting to say there has been nothing normal about conducting a trial in COVID-19 times, but that's not true.
 We more than ever need well-designed rigorously conducted trials so we can understand if a drug really works, and if it's safe in a disease, just like we would in any other situation.

 Despite the unusual circumstances, that fundamental truth is still there.
-The circumstances are indeed quite unusual, both because of the urgency of the situation and the dynamic nature of the pandemic.
-So if you look at the timeline of the current trial, from initial concept to first patient enrolled, it was less than 30 days.
+The circumstances were indeed quite unusual, both because of the urgency of the situation and the dynamic nature of the pandemic.
+So if you look at the timeline of a trial we planned in 2020, from initial concept to first patient enrolled, it was less than 30 days.
 This process typically takes months, sometimes years to happen.

 We really knew very little about the disease we were trying to study, including very basic things like the natural history of the disease and the proper endpoints to study.
 There was also no established standard of care.
 So we had to make a lot of educated guesses in designing the study, and we had to design it with enough flexibility to accommodate all of this uncertainty.